sofiasanchez985/greenland/README.md

 # AR Greenland & Antarctica Icesheet Visualizer!

-An application under development that uses MRTK in Unity in order to see Greenland's topography and ice sheets.
+An application using MRTK in Unity in order to see Greenland's topography and ice sheets with ice-penetrating radar data.
+See abstract.pdf for more information on the project.
 Watch a short demo of the functionality here: https://drive.google.com/file/d/1RfFgx66yGTz0GzWOVUtaKEL0nS4DZ83X/view?usp=sharing

 Contributors: